Controlling keywords and their positions in text generation: Experiment settings

 \subsection{Hyper-parameter}

-~ Adam~\cite{DBLP:journals/corr/KingmaB14} was used as the optimizer, with $\beta_1 = 0.9$, $\beta_2 = 0.999$, $\epsilon=10^{-6}$ and L2 regularization factor $0.01$.
-The learning rate was warmed up in the first 6\% of the training steps and then was decayed linearly.
-The dropout rate was 0.1.
-A batch size was 32.
-The label smoothing~\cite{Szegedy-2016-Rethinking} was 0.1.
+~ Adam~\cite{DBLP:journals/corr/KingmaB14}, with $\beta_1 = 0.9$, $\beta_2 = 0.999$, $\epsilon=10^{-6}$, and L2 regularization factor $0.01$, was used as the optimizer.
+We use linear warmup over the first 6\% of the training steps and linear decayed.
+The dropout rate was 0.1, a batch size was 32, and label smoothing~\cite{Szegedy-2016-Rethinking} was 0.1.

 \paragraph{Summarization task} The learning rate was set to $2 \times 10^{-5}$ for both models.
-However, since the weights of the newly added special tokens were trained from the initialization state, the learning rate for the word embedding weights was set to a larger learning rate: $1 \times 10^{-3}$.
-The number of epochs was 10.
-During inference, the summary text was generated using a beam search.
-For the CNN/DM dataset, the number of beams was 4 and the length penalty was 2.0.
-For the XSum dataset, the number of beams was 6 and the length penalty was 1.0.
-The maximum number of tokens for the source document was set to 1024 and the maximum number of tokens for the summary text was set to 128, and any text with a higher number of tokens was truncated at the end.
+However, since the weights of the newly added special tokens were trained from the initialization state, the learning rate for the word embedding weights was set higher, namely, $1 \times 10^{-3}$.
+Number of epochs was set to 10.
+During inference, the summary text was generated by using a beam search.
+For the CNN/DM dataset, the number of beams was 4, and the length penalty was 2.0.
+For the XSum dataset, the number of beams was 6, and the length penalty was 1.0.
+Maximum number of tokens for the source document was set to 1024, and maximum number of tokens for the summary text was set to 128.
+Any text with a higher number of tokens was truncated at the end.

-\paragraph{Story generation task} The learning rate is set to $2 \times 10^{-5}$, and the learning rate for the word embedding weights was set to $1 \times 10^{-3}$.
-The number of epochs is 30.
-During generation, texts were generated top-p sampling where $p=0.95$.
+\paragraph{Story generation task} The learning rate was set to $2 \times 10^{-5}$, and the learning rate for word embedding weights was set to $1 \times 10^{-3}$.
+Number of epochs is 30.
+During generation, texts were generated by top-p sampling (where $p=0.95$).
 The temperature was set to 0.1.
-The maximum number of tokens for the target text was set to 128, and any text with a higher number of tokens was truncated at the end.
+Maximum number of tokens for the target text was set to 128, and any text with a higher number of tokens was truncated at the end.